Peekaey/Email-Verification-Bot/readme.md

 #### About
-Discord email verification bot build in Typescript using DiscordJS and Prisma with MariaDB as a backend database with plans to be deployable in a docker container
+Discord email verification bot written in Typescript using DiscordJs, Sendgrid, PrismaORM to validate and store user details and an email.
+- Requires a database(MySQL/Mariadb) and the relevent connector specified in the .env file to work

 Uses
-- `!sendemail` command with a specified to send an email to users
+- `/sendemail` command with a specified email to send an email to users
-- `!verify` command with a token provided from the email to gain a role
+- `/verify` command with a token provided from the email to gain a role
+- `/ping` command to check bot latency (used to test if bot is alive)

 #### To Do
 - Refactoring (give better variable names and refactor)
 - Documentation
+- Add docker file
+- .env example file
+- Implment verification = 1 update to tempUsers database